FHA Loan Requirements & How to Apply

 Three things to consider about closing costs:

-- FHA closing costs generally range from two to six percent of the transaction price.
+- FHA closing costs generally range from three to six percent of the transaction price.

-- Sellers may pay up to six percent of a buyer's closing fees.
+- Sellers may pay up to 6% of a buyer's closing fees.

 - States with higher tax rates have higher closing costs.